percona/everest-doc/docs/secure/Idp_integration.md

 You can configure OIDC on the Percona side using the flag or the wizard.

-Configuring OIDC using the flag:
+To configure OIDC using the flag, run the following command:

     everestctl settings oidc configure --issuer-url=http://url.com --client-id=<your-app-client-id